 First-years meet with their advisor before registration.
 Please be sure to put together a list of courses that interest you.

-We make every attempt to match you with an advisor from one of the areas of interest you check on your advising questionnaire.
-Your advisor will help you with course selection and will also serve as a faculty mentor throughout your time at Hollins.
+Your advisor will be either your first-year seminar professor or another professor associated with your seminar.
+These advisors help you with course selection and any academic planning questions at least through your first year.
+By the end of your sophomore year, you will declare a major and select a new advisor in that major.
 Our faculty are friendly and approachable, so don’t hesitate to reach out with any of your academics questions.
 You review the schedule of classes on the registrar’s page.

 Frequently Asked Questions

 How many classes should I take during my first term?